What Are Market Bubbles? [And How to Identify Them]

 All fundamentally rely on chasing some type of spread between prospective returns and the borrowing rate.

 However, as asset prices are bid up, this narrows the spread.
-Typically, capital market participants will increase their leverage to achieve the desired return on equity, building further leverage into the system.
+Capital market participants typically increase their leverage to achieve the desired return on equity, building further leverage into the system.

 Debts rise and debt servicing costs typically increase even faster.

-While goods and services inflation is viewed as a bad thing because it increases the cost of living and creates lower disposable income at a certain point, financial asset inflation appears like a good thing and it isn’t prevented.
+Goods and services inflation is viewed as a bad thing because it increases the cost of living and creates lower disposable income at a certain point.
+Financial asset inflation appears like a good thing and it isn’t prevented.

-Moreover, financial booms financed by debt typically come alongside periods of low inflation (often because low interest rates go hand in hand with low inflation, which incentive borrowing), even though they appear to be driven by productivity gains.
+Financial booms financed by debt typically come alongside periods of low inflation (often because low interest rates go hand in hand with low inflation, which incentivizes borrowing), even though they appear to be driven by productivity gains.

 The overweighting and extrapolation of recent history